309 East Paces - To Brick or Not to Brick

 As the old saying goes - everything old becomes new again.
-Here in the design and construction industry we can definitely see that there is a trend towards restoring, preserving or even faking historical architecture and exteriors.
+Here in the design and construction industry, we can see that there is a trend toward restoring, preserving, or even faking historical architecture and exteriors.
 As desirable as this aesthetic may be, it usually comes at a high price in terms of budget and schedule.

 So what happens if you want the look for less time and money?
 Enter, Sto panel technology.
 The use of pre-fabricated exterior wall panels can be a cost and time-saving solution that can deliver value in multiple ways.

-The panels not only accomplished the faux-brick finish, they also allowed for the window receiver track (L-receptor) to be installed in the shop.
+The panels not only accomplished the faux-brick finish, but they also allowed for the window receiver track (L-receptor) to be installed in the shop.
 This enabled the Pella windows to install from the INSIDE.
-The windows were then able to be stocked by the buck hoist prior to panel erection.
-The windows installed immediately following the windows, allowing the building to be dried in under eight (8) weeks!
-All of this work fell under the panel fabricator / installer which made the complete building envelope under the responsibility of one subcontractor (yep you guessed it: a one stop water tightness warranty).
+The windows were then able to be stocked by the buck hoist before panel erection.
+The windows are installed immediately following the windows, allowing the building to be dried in under eight (8) weeks!
+All of this work fell under the panel fabricator/installer which made the complete building envelope under the responsibility of one subcontractor (yep you guessed it: a one-stop water tightness warranty).

 The 309 East Paces project was an ideal fit for Sto panel technology as it does not have complicated skin elevations, balconies, or dissimilar exterior finishes to contend with.

-The project schedule didn’t allow for demolition to be complete prior to beginning fabrication of the Sto panels; an obvious challenge when fitting panels to an existing building.
-To get around this, the team took selective measures and built tolerance for adjustment into the panel fabrication.
+The project schedule didn’t allow for demolition to be complete before beginning fabrication of the Sto panels; an obvious challenge when fitting panels to an existing building.
+To get around this, the team took selective measures and built a tolerance for adjustment into the panel fabrication.
 Overall, this strategy worked out well with only minor adjustments required to compensate for the lack of comprehensive measurements.
-This includes: varying-sized vertical caulk joints from elevation to elevation as well as a “closure plate” between the edge of the slab and the back of the panel.
-The existing edge of slab also needed to be cut in some places to ensure the panels fit tightly to the building.
-Some or all of these adjustment measures could have been mitigated if the schedule had allowed more time for an accurate field measure of the building.
+This includes varying-sized vertical caulk joints from elevation to elevation as well as a “closure plate” between the edge of the slab and the back of the panel.
+The existing edge of the slab also needed to be cut in some places to ensure the panels fit tightly to the building.
+Some or all of these adjustment measures could have been mitigated if the schedule had allowed more time for an accurate field measurements of the building.

-In addition to significant cost and time savings, the use of Sto panel technology on this site actually helped contribute an increase in the gross building square footage by 2,000 square feet.
+In addition to significant cost and time savings, the use of Sto panel technology on this site helped contribute to an increase in the gross building square footage by 2,000 square feet.
 How does that work?
-The building’s original skin (which was completely demolished) consisted of concrete masonry unit (CMU) and brick.
-The CMU sat on the slab infilling from top of slab to bottom of beam.
-Now, the new skin sits outboard of the edge of slab which means an addition 8” was gained around the entire perimeter of the building.
+The building’s original skin (which was completely demolished) consisted of a concrete masonry unit (CMU) and brick.
+The CMU sat on the slab infilling from the top of slab to the bottom of the beam.
+Now, the new skin sits outboard of the edge of the slab which means an additional 8” was gained around the entire perimeter of the building.
 In addition, there was a perimeter heating system that was demolished and replaced with a new central HVAC system typical of modern office building construction.

 Is this innovation right for my project?